jgialis/Simple-Paint/readme.txt

 This is a demo project to start implementing OpenGL applications using freeglut.

+To use, simply open the file in xCode and build + run.

 Simple painting application with minor bugs.

 Window Resize issue: